chrishoermann/zod-prisma-types/Readme.md

 Then import the schema's into your file:

 ```
-import { mySchema } from "/prisma/generated/zod/index"; // All schema's are here by default, use the output option to change this
+import { mySchema } from "/prisma/generated/zod"; // All schemas are here by default, use the 'output' option to change it
 ```